• Skip to primary navigation

 • Pause.

-• Stop the exercise and with the eyes kept closed, stay quietly watching your breath.
+• Stop the exercise, and stay quietly watching your breath with your eyes kept closed.

 Book here a Pranayama & Breathwork class with Laurent ›